dmartinjs/awesome-stenciljs/README.md

 - [Jest](https://jestjs.io/) - A delightful JavaScript Testing Framework with a focus on simplicity.
 - [Puppeteer](https://pptr.dev/) - a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol

+## Made with Stencil

+- [Ionic](https://ionicframework.com/) - Build amazing Native and Progressive Web Apps with web technologies.
+One app running on everything.
+- [Duet](https://www.duetds.com/using-components/) - Duet provides a set of organized tools, patterns and practices that work as the foundation for LocalTapiola and Turva digital products and experiences.
+- [Blaze](https://www.blazeui.com/) - Framework-free open source UI toolkit.
+It provides great structure for building websites quickly with a scalable and maintainable foundation.

 ## Videos